Laughing Last

 I don’t blame Mummie for all this.
 She simply did not want to know what was going on in the nursery.
 She had had us and she longed to forget the horror of it once and for all.

 Educated by governesses, Molly was sent, at fourteen, to the French School, outside Dublin.
-She was there when her home, Ballyrankin, was burned by insurgents in 1920, during the Irish Civil War.
+She was there when her home, Ballyrankin, was burned by insurgents in 1921, during the Irish War of Independence.
 (A similar event occurs in her 1941 novel, Two Days in Aragon.)
 The rebels piled the furniture in the hall, doused it with gasoline, torched it, then thoughtfully invited Nesta and Walter Skrine to sit in armchairs set out on the lawn and watch their house burn.
 The Skrines chose to stand, leaning against the haystacks.

 Much of Phipps’s biography charts the long and important friendships that liberated Keane from the arctic chill of her family.
 Among her friends were Fred Astaire’s sister and dance partner, Adele, and many theater people—including Dame Peggy Ashcroft and Sir John Gielgud—whom she met when her plays were produced in London.
 It was also in London that, at a literary party, she was introduced to Elizabeth Bowen.
 Because they shared a similar Anglo-Irish background, it was thought they might have something to talk about.
 Molly was struck by Bowen’s stammer and her ability to command male attention.
 Later, in Ireland, they would become close: